Charles Racquet

 Of Racquet's music only a single organ Fantaisie and Douze versets de psaume en duo sur les douze modes (12 duos on psalm verses) survive, in Mersenne's Traité de l'harmonie universelle (1636).
 The fantasia, written upon Mersenne's request to "show what could be done at the organ", is one of the most famous pieces of the French organ school.
 It is inspired by Dutch music, particularly that of Sweelinck: a single theme is developed through several sections, most of them imitative.
-The layout is as follows:
+The theme of the Fantaisie is the Marian antiphon Regina coeli, as described by Mersenne alongside the specific organ registrations Racquet employed, including the characteristic French Plein-Jeu combining mixtures with principals and bourdons.
+Beyond composition, Racquet also undertook a significant renovation of the Notre Dame organ beginning in 1618, commissioning organ builder Valéran De Héman for a two year project that replaced some 300 rusted pipes and added new stops, including a boucquin complementing the existing medieval keyboard.The layout is as follows: